awslabs/mountpoint-s3-csi-driver/dev/README.md

 #### Kubernetes Storage

 Kubernetes provide both persistent and temporary storage to the Pods via [volumes](https://kubernetes.io/docs/concepts/storage/volumes/).
 Pods can use any number of persistent or temporary volumes simultaneously.
-Temporary or [ephemeral volumes](https://kubernetes.io/docs/concepts/storage/ephemeral-volumes/) usually have a lifecycle tied to the Pods, and gets deleted alongise the Pod.
+Temporary or [ephemeral volumes](https://kubernetes.io/docs/concepts/storage/ephemeral-volumes/) usually have a lifecycle tied to the Pods, and get deleted alongside the Pod.
 [Persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) on the other hand can outlive Pods, and can be shared among multiple Pods if the [access mode](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes) of the volume allows.
 Kubernetes won't destroy persistent volumes at Pod termination, it is up to cluster admins to manually delete them or use external tools to manage their lifecycles.

-The volumes basically represented as directories within Pods, you specify volumes to use in the Pod definition, and then you can mount these volumes within containers at the desired path.
+The volumes are basically represented as directories within Pods, you specify volumes to use in the Pod definition, and then you can mount these volumes within containers at the desired path.
 As a result, the containers would have a filesystem with the desired volumes mounted.

-For example, this is how you'd use a [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) – an ephemeral volume created from the kubelet's backing storage medium:
+For example, this is how you'd use an [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) – an ephemeral volume created from the kubelet's backing storage medium:

 ```yaml
 apiVersion: v1